Business Law Services in Tacoma, WA

 Data handling and privacy assessment.
 Review of how the business collects, stores, uses, and transfers customer and employee data, including review of required disclosures, consent practices, and vendor data-sharing arrangements.

 The legal architecture of the business itself.
 Entity formation, ownership structure, governance documents, and the transactional work that changes what the business is.
+Also covers government contracting readiness for businesses pursuing federal, state, or municipal contracts.

 Business entity formation and review.
 Operating agreements, bylaws, articles of incorporation or organization, member and shareholder agreements.